muneebkhan4/challenge_beer-tap-dispenser/README.md

     "message": "Opened"
 }`

-Then we opens the dispenser, make `is_open = true` of that dispenser and creates a new thread start working for tracking time.
+This will open the dispenser, make `is_open = true` of that dispenser and creates a new thread start working for tracking time.
 This thread check for status of `is_open` after every second and stops when status of `is_open` changes to `false`.

-When Dispenser is closed again.
+3. When Dispenser is closed again.

 (Patch) `http://localhost:3000/dispensers/:id`